kashafu/quarkus-graalvm/README.md

 Compiling a native executable takes a bit longer, as GraalVM performs additional steps to remove unnecessary codepaths.
-Use the  `native` profile to compile a native executable:
+Use the  `native` profile to compile a native executable with Docker:

-> ./mvnw package -Dnative
+> mvn install -Dnative -DskipTests -Dquarkus.native.container-build=true

 After getting a cup of coffee, you'll be able to run this executable directly: